dmayilyan/configs/README.md

 # configs
-Dot files, config files etc.
+Scripts for automation, configuration etc.

 Some of the scripts need to be run under su/Administrator.